UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 Notes:
 Be careful!
-This action can't be undone and JupyterLab will display a dialog box to make sure you are sure that you want to discard your commits.
+This action can't be undone and JupyterLab will display a dialog box to confirm that you are sure that you want to discard your commits.

 ---